abutler911/Remindry/README.md

-# 🤖 DadBot - Automated Reminder System
+# 🤖 Remindry - Automated Reminder System

 > A command center for parents to automate text message reminders to their children for payments, chores, and other important tasks.

 ## 📋 Overview

-DadBot is a full-stack application that helps parents automate SMS reminders for:
+Remindry is a full-stack application that helps parents automate SMS reminders for:

 - 💰 Car payments, insurance, and other bills
 - 🏠 Chores and responsibilities